mytestorg60/dwx2021/content/lampstack.md

 />

 <IonosLogo left="false" />

 <!--
-* editors are using the client to gernate the content.
+* editors are using a browser client to gernate the content.
 * developers focus on the webserver and database

--->
+because its so easy to fetch multiple things from the database several queries are performed

+Je nach Framework ist dem Entwickler nicht klar wie viele Queries passieren -->